“Miss Show Business? Who else but Judy Garland?”

 May 26, 1937: “The Hollywood Reporter” announced that Judy would star in the film The Ugly Duckling.
 The film was later renamed Everybody Sing after briefly being titled Swing Fever.
 Production didn’t start until August 1937.

 May 26, 1940: Judy appeared on the joint 60-minute CBS/NBC Radio show “Red Cross War Fund Program” and sang “Over The Rainbow.”
 No recording of this program is known to exist.

 May 26, 1942: MGM recording session for For Me And My Gal.
-Judy and Gene Kelly pre-recorded the “YMCA Montage” which included “It’s A Long Way To Tipperary”; “Pack Up Your Troubles”; and “Don’t Bite The Hand That’s Feeding You.”
+Judy and her co-star Gene Kelly pre-recorded the “YMCA Montage” which included “It’s A Long Way To Tipperary”; “Pack Up Your Troubles”; and “Don’t Bite The Hand That’s Feeding You.”
 They also pre-recorded their duet of “When You Wore A Tulip” which is “Scene No. 2046 – Vaudeville Montage part 1” noted on the Daily Music Report shown here (only Take 9 was printed).